What Is a Letter of Intent to Sue (With Settlement Demand)?

 Step 2 – Compose the Introduction

 Compose the introduction with a short salutation.
 A simple “Dear Recipient’s Name” will work well.
-Provide a brief statement that declares your intent to sue if the recipient doesn’t address the problem via a settlement.
+Follow it with a brief statement that declares your intent to sue if the recipient doesn’t address the issue via a settlement.
+You may reference previous attempts to settle the matter, noting that there was no satisfactory result.

 Step 3 – Provide Background Details